Is The Business Broker Making It Up As He Goes Along?

 Some more on valuation myths here.

-Any broker who gives you a valuation after a few minutes on the phone ...is full of bull.
+Any broker who gives you a valuation after a few minutes on the phone ...is not one we'd trust.

 If, however, your broker has seen the last few years' worth of your annual accounts and spent some time learning about what makes your business tick, you know that he's at least got the information he needs to make a guesstimate as to the range of prices you might attract if you listed your business for sale.